christc4/websites-2024/avsbq.org/blog/offloading_parenting.md

 ### Scenario 1

-A dad never establishes a fitness regimen with his growing son, he may take him to the park once in a while but nothing hardcore.
-Flashforward to the future, they become neraptured by a male influencer selling self-help stories and their working out originates from their influence.
+A dad never establishes a fitness regimen with his growing son.
+His young impressionable son sees all his role-models are in great athletic shape and the most popular students at school are also athletic.
+Flashforward to the future, they become neraptured by a male influencer peddling self-help stories and their working out originates from their influence.

+It doesn't matter if you label them a:
+    - grifter
+    - con-artist
+    - snake-oil salesman.

+Because of you're standing as a fitness instructor, your points no matter how true they may ring, are null and void in their eyes.

+Acutally, this is a GradeA example of offloading, a lot of parents criminally downlpay fitness, expecting their children to just pick it up.
+Here's a funny story I overheard

+Could their school's fitness ethos rub of on them?
+Sure.

+### A personal scenario

+## What isn't offloading?

+You'd be right to point out, not everyone is a physicist, would I be offloading my parental duties by hiring a Physics tutor to teach my child?
+This pressumes many false things about...

+I have to be a bit careful what I say now&hellip; I see this a lot in cultures that have a high emphasis on going to university and disregard self-employment or careers in trades/arts.
+Whereas in rural tight-knit community, traditions, techniques are passed orally.